We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Brew-Wing at the Odyssey

-- Garlic-Parmesan Wings with Celery and Ranch (gluten/wheat-friendly)
+- Garlic-Parmesan Wings (gluten/wheat-friendly)

 Canada